 - COVID-19 Safer Work Environments

 - Real Estate Guidebook

 - COVID-19 Production Resources

-- (Los Angeles) Department of Health Appendix D and J

 This Injury and Illness Prevention Program (IIPP) for Feature and Television Production was developed for use by on-lot and off-lot (local and distant location) productions.
 Company Management considers a motion picture or television production as a company that is accountable and responsible for safe production.
 The role of the Production Safety Representative is to provide assistance and guidance, NOT to assume or replace the production company's role in safety management.